chalmers-revere/opendlv-tutorial-kiwi/opendlv-perception-helloworld-cpp/README.md

 docker run --rm -ti --init --net=host --ipc=host -v /tmp:/tmp -e DISPLAY=$DISPLAY myapp --cid=253 --name=img.argb --width=1280 --height=720 --verbose
 ```

 The application should start and wait for images to come in.
-Now, continue to replay your recording; the C++ application should open a new window and display the frames.
-Furthermore, the code also display the distance readings from the sensors.
+Furthermore, the code also display all other sensor values from the recording file, and the code example show how these messages can be parsed.

 You can stop your software component by pressing `Ctrl-C`.
 When you are modifying the software component, repeat step 5 and step 6 after any change to your software.